top of page

 02 / Picsart (2022–2024)

 Directing the generative AI initiative and contributing influential open-source video generation models.
-Representative Work:
+Selected Work:

 03 / Amazon (2021–2022)

-Improving cold-start performance in recommendation systems for emerging markets using geometric deep learning.
-Representative Work:
+Improving cold-start performance in recommendation systems for emerging retail markets using geometric deep learning.
+Selected Work: